Skip to content

 NODE_ID Storage node id string True

-Gets storage node IO statistics
+Gets storage node IO statistics.

-Gets storage node IO statistics
+Gets storage node IO statistics.

 sbctl storage-node get-io-stats